suryamsj/suryamsj/README.md

 ### My Products 💀

+- 🤖 [Cerita Pintar](https://cerita-pintar.vercel.app).
+Creating illustrated stories for children aged 0 - 8 years using AI, made with Sveltekit and Gemini AI.
 - 😆 [Sveltekit Vali Admin](https://github.com/suryamsj/sveltekit-vali-admin).
 Rebuild vali admin template using Sveltekit.
 - 😏 [Laundry Kit](https://github.com/suryamsj/laundry-kit).
 A simple application specifically designed to assist in managing a laundry business.
 - 🤤 [Customer Service Satisfaction Survey Application](https://github.com/suryamsj/survei-kepuasaan-pelayanan).
 The Customer Service Satisfaction Survey application was created using Sveltkit as the Frontend, PHP Native to create the Rest API and MYSQL as the database.
 - 🤩 [Al-Qur'an Digital](https://github.com/suryamsj/al-quran-digital).
 A website to display and play surah from the Quran.
 - 🤡 [Nyumput](https://nyumput.vercel.app/).
 A website that works similarly to secreto.
-- 😆 [SIPP](https://github.com/suryamsj/SIPP).
-A useful desktop application for keeping track of your expenses

-### My Works 🤖
+### My Works 🛠️

 - 😾 [ArsGenii! .Inc](https://arsgenii.vercel.app/).
 This website is a company profile for the agency that my friends and I created.
 - 😿 [PPRPI](https://pprpi.com/).
 Dynamic website for the Punguan Pomparan Raja Pasaribu Indonesia Organization.
 This project was created using Codeigniter 3.